Phlip/Morelia/README.rst

         Then the result should be "120" on the screen

-Create standard python's unittest and hook Morelia in it:
+Create standard python's `unittest` and hook Morelia into it:

 .. code-block:: python

     # test_acceptance.py

     import unittest

-    from morelia import Parser
+    from morelia import run
-    from morelia.formatter import PlainTextFormatter

     class CalculatorTestCase(unittest.TestCase):

         def test_addition(self):
             """ Addition feature """
             filename = os.path.join(os.path.dirname(__file__), 'calculator.feature')
-            Parser().parse_file(filename).evaluate(self, PlainTextFormatter(), show_all_missing=True)
+            run(filename, self, verbose=True, show_all_missing=True)

 Run test with your favourite runner: unittest, nose, py.test, trial.
 You name it!